 West and Northwest Auckland’s new bus services from 12 November 2023

-Auckland Transport is transforming the bus network in West and Northwest Auckland so you can use buses to travel to more places more often.
+Auckland Transport has transformed the bus network in West and Northwest Auckland so you can use buses to travel to more places more often.

 On this page